wcko87/beatoraja-english-guide/Home.md

 #### 3. Run beatoraja
 - Double-click `beatoraja-config.bat` to run beatoraja.
   - Don't run beatoraja through double-clicking `beatoraja.jar` or `beatoraja.exe`.
+Using these skips the UTF-8 fix and can corrupt config files.
 - See [Configuring beatoraja](#configuring-beatoraja) for information on things you may want to configure before you start playing.

 ----------